MumenJarrah/CloudLabs/lab7.md

 When a program is attached to a TUN/TAP interface, IP packets sent by the kernel to this interface will be piped into the program.
 On the other hand, IP packets written to the interface by the program will be piped into the kernel, as if they came from the outside through this virtual network interface.
-The program can use the standardread()andwrite()system calls to receive packets from or send packets to the virtual interface.
+The program can use the standardread() and write() system calls to receive packets from or send packets to the virtual interface.
 The objective of this task is to get familiar with the TUN/TAP technology.
 We will conduct several experiments to learn the technical details of the TUN/TAP interface.
 We will use the following Python